octimot/StoryToolkitAI/README.md

 Of course, we won't say no to envelopes with foreign currency banknotes or cases with contraband CRT editing screens.

 ### Transcription Results
-The results we get with Whisper are significantly better than any other Speech-to-Text model (including Google, AWS etc.) out there **and the models are free to use**.
+The results we get with Whisper are significantly better than other Speech-to-Text model (including Google, AWS etc.) out there **and the models are free to use**.
 According to OpenAI, the models have been trained on data in 98 different languages (cca.
 65% of data in English) **and show strong Automated Speech Recognition results in ~10 languages**.
 More technical blabla on the